Expand your opportunities

-When you’re ready to take your education to the next level, the IU School of Informatics and Computing at IUPUI is ready for you.
+When you’re ready to take your education to the next level, we’re ready for you.

 This is a school where new discoveries and disciplines are constantly emerging.
 Our graduate students utilize developing technology and resources, collaborating with faculty members on research that tests the limits of data and design.

 - UX design

 - Health information technology and personalized health care